 - For saving the file in CSV format, keep the format of the values matched.

-- How to Compare 2 CSV Files in Excel (6 Easy Ways)
+- How to Edit CSV File in Excel

-- CSV File Not Opening Correctly in Excel (4 Cases with Solutions)
+- How to Sort CSV File in Excel

-- Merge CSV Files into Multiple Sheets in Excel (with Easy Steps)
+- How to Merge CSV Files in Excel